-As required by Section 2-90 of the General Statutes we have audited the books and accounts of the State Comptroller's State Retirement Funds for the fiscal years ended June 30, 2000 and 2001.
+As required by Section 2-90 of the General Statutes we have audited the books and accounts of the State Comptroller's State Retirement Funds for the fiscal years ended June 30, 2002 and 2003.
 This audit was primarily limited to performing tests of the State Comptroller's Retirement and Benefit Services Division's compliance with certain provisions of laws, regulations, contracts and grants, and to understanding and evaluating the effectiveness of the Division's internal control policies and procedures for ensuring that (1) the provisions of certain laws, regulations, contracts and grants applicable to the Division are complied with, (2) the financial transactions of the Division are properly recorded, processed, summarized and reported on consistent with management's authorization, and (3) the assets of the Division are safeguarded against loss or unauthorized use.
-The financial statement audits of the State Retirement Funds for the fiscal years ended June 30, 2000 and 2001, are included as a part of our Statewide Single Audits of the State of Connecticut for those fiscal years.
+The financial statement audits of the State Retirement Funds for the fiscal years ended June 30, 2002 and 2003, are included as a part of our Statewide Single Audits of the State of Connecticut for those fiscal years.

-We conducted our audit in accordance with generally accepted auditing standards and the standards applicable to financial-related audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the State Comptroller's Retirement and Benefit Services Division complied in all material or significant respects with the provisions of certain laws, regulations, contracts and grants and to obtain a sufficient understanding of the internal control to plan the audit and determine the nature, timing and extent of tests to be performed during the conduct of the audit.